InnovateForVegas/.github/profile/README.md

 |[Infrastructure](https://github.com/InnovateForVegas/ov-infrastructure)                         | Tools, methods, docs, politics, best practices, etc for this organization and its projects and participants |
 |[Welcome](https://github.com/InnovateForVegas/ov-welcome)                                       | A visitor version of the Human Interface for our Smarter Smart City                                         |

 Overview project repositories begin with **ov-** to be found more easily.
-All project repositories are tagged with **cfv-** prefixes in lieu of namespaces, to allow them to be grouped across various repo names.
+All project repositories are tagged with **ifv-** prefixes in lieu of namespaces, to allow them to be grouped across various repo names.

 ## Inspiring Words